- Third Form

 During the winter term you will be assigned a college counselor.
 In the spring term, you will attend a technology workshop with your college counselor to learn about Maia Learning--a comprehensive, web-based college counseling software, which augments and enhances services offered by the Portsmouth Abbey College Counseling Office.
 Maia Learning also acts as a vehicle for parents to stay involved and informed in the college search and application process.

 Feel free to come by our office, located on the second floor of the Administration Building, if you have any questions or concerns.
-If you would like to schedule a meeting with your college counselor, email Mrs. Kerr and be sure to let her know when you are free as you can’t miss class to meet with us.
+If you would like to schedule a meeting with your college counselor, email the College Counseling Coordinator and be sure to let her know when you are free as you can’t miss class to meet with us.

 FOURTH FORM CALENDAR